official-himanshu/Linux-Basics-1/SSH.md

 An SSH key is an alternate way to identify yourself that doesn't require you to enter you username and password every time.
 SSH keys come in pairs, a public key that gets shared with services like GitHub, and a private key that is stored only on your computer.
 If the keys match, you're granted access.

+###### The main use of key-based authentication is to enable secure automation.
+Automated secure shell file transfers are used to seamlessly integrate applications and also for automated systems & configuration management.

 In a nutshell:

 A pair of encryption keys are generated which are mathematically linked to each other: a private key and a public key.